sasa0112/final-part-POEWEB/README.md

 Media queries

-This allows the site to adjust to:
+it allows the site to adjust to:

 Mobile phones